 Southern Vietnamese people living in the suburbs of the city often refer to their area as part of Ho Chi Minh City.

-The area of Ho Chi Minh City encompasses over 4,100 square miles!
+The area of Ho Chi Minh City encompasses almost 800 square miles!
 This includes 19 urban districts and five rural districts.
 The surrounding provinces were not a part of Saigon before the merger and name change in 1976.
 When lumped together, the name "Ho Chi Minh City" is frequently used.
 Meanwhile, when referring more to the urban heart and areas such as Pham Ngu Lao around District 1, saying "Saigon" is more common.

 Again, age and background often influence which name is chosen.
 Younger people growing up in other parts of Vietnam may prefer to say "Ho Chi Minh City" while residents of the city still use "Saigon" in all but formal or governmental settings.
 The Vietnamese diaspora living abroad more often say Saigon.